 1. Get your proteins in

 High-protein foods are proven to help you feel full and stay that way for longer.
 Eating lean proteins, like grass-fed beef, wild fish and organic chicken, can prevent overeating and might even help you lose weight.
 One study found that increasing protein intake, along with moderate exercise, helped people burn more calories and lose more weight than those who didn’t up their proteins.
-(2) So go ahead: Eat that salmon burger!
+(2)

 2. Have a starter